University of Utah BS in Metallurgical Engineering

 The main focus area for this major is General Metallurgical Engineering.
 For more details on this concentration, visit its profile page.

 Metallurgical Engineering is a major offered under the engineering program of study at University of Utah.
-We’ve gathered data and other essential information about the bachelor’s degree program in metallurgical engineering, such as diversity of students, how many students graduated in recent times, and more.
+We’ve pulled together some essential information you should know about the bachelor’s degree program in metallurgical engineering, including how many students graduate each year, the ethnic diversity of these students, and more.

 If there’s something special you’re looking for, you can use one of the links below to find it: